-The griddle fits the left-hand well, front to back (Fig. 2.11).
+The griddle plate fits the left-hand pan support, front to back (Fig. 2.11).
 It is designed for cooking food on directly.
 DO NOT use pans of any kind on it.
-The griddle surface is non-stick and metal cooking utensils (e.g. spatulas) will damage the surface.
+The griddle plate surface is non-stick and metal cooking utensils (e.g. spatulas) will damage the surface.
 Use heat resistant plastic or wooden utensils.

-DO NOT put it crossways - it will not fit properly and will be unstable.
+DO NOT put it crossways - it will not fit properly and will be unstable (Fig. 2.12).

-DO NOT put it on any other burner - it is not designed to fit in any of the other cooker wells.
+Do not put it on any other burner - it is not designed to fit in any of the other pan supports.

-Remove the left-hand pan support.
-Position the griddle over the well.
+Position the griddle plate over the hotplate burners resting on the pan support.
 Check that it is securely located.

-The griddle can be lightly brushed with cooking oil before use.
+The griddle plate can be lightly brushed with cooking oil before use (Fig. 2.13).
 Light the hotplate burners.
 Adjust the flame heights to suit.

-Preheat the griddle for a maximum of 5 minutes before adding food.
+Preheat the griddle plate for a maximum of 5 minutes before adding food.
 Leaving it longer may cause damage.
 Turn the control knobs towards the low position, marked with the small flame symbol, to reduce the burner flames.

-Always leave space around the griddle for the gases to escape.
+Always leave space around the griddle plate for the gases to escape.